 - Encourage your child to express their feelings after you tell them.
 They might want to stay in their room.
 They might cry or shout.
 Crying is okay, but it’s important for your child to express how they really feel and what they really think.
 That’s the only way for you to help them deal with those feelings – through conversation.

-You cannot expect your child to be happy about this.
-You know how difficult telling your child about your divorce will be, but it’s still important to do it.
-Just stay as calm as possible, and ensure the child that everything is going to be all right.
+You cannot expect your child to be happy about this news.
+You know how difficult telling your child about your divorce will be, but it’s still important to do it the right way.
+Stay as calm as possible, reassure your child that you will both love her forever, and tell your child that everything is going to be all right.

 Joseph McLean is a journalist and a traveler.
 He changed his life after discovering the concept of mindfulness.
 He spends his days assignment writing, blogging, reading, and making meaningful connections with people. www.assignmentmasters.org